Abraxas Foundation

 The Abraxas Foundation was a San Francisco-based organization active in the 1980s, made up of Nikolas Schreck, Boyd Rice, Adam Parfrey, and later Michael J. Moynihan.
 Schreck, Rice, and Moynihan were all musicians, while Parfrey was a publisher.
-The group was founded by Rice in 1987, and was named for the gnostic god Abraxas.
-The group, a self-described "occult-fascist think tank", promoted Satanism and social Darwinism and had close ties to the Church of Satan.
+The group was founded by Rice in 1987; a self-described "occult-fascist think tank", they promoted Satanism and social Darwinism.
 Their materials focused on a variety of taboo topics like serial killers and occultist Nazism, but also gnosticism and Norse mythology.
 They were particularly interested in the cult leader Charles Manson.
-They had ties to several white supremacists and neo-Nazis.

 The term Abraxas Clique or Feral House Clique has been used to refer to the work of the four men even after the foundation ceased to exist, or things they worked on that were not labeled with the group.
 Descriptions of what the Abraxas Foundation actually was varies; Rice described it as a "fascist think-tank", while Moynihan described it as loose-knit group and not an actual organization.
 The scholar Chris Mathews described the clique as a "loose network of friends and social agitators".
+They had ties to several white supremacists and neo-Nazis, as well as the Church of Satan.

-They were involved in orchestrating the high-profile 8/8/88 Rally in San Francisco, which brought together Satanist and neo-Nazi elements.
+The Foundation were involved in orchestrating the high-profile 8/8/88 Rally in San Francisco, which brought together Satanist and neo-Nazi elements.
 They operated a record label and the periodical Wake, edited by Boyd Rice for its single issue.
-They were involved in popularizing the works of the neo-Nazi James Mason and publishing his influential book Siege.
+The promoted each others' materials and were involved in popularizing the works of the neo-Nazi James Mason and publishing his influential book Siege.
 The foundation was defunct by 1992.

 Background and members

 The Abraxas Foundation was founded in 1987 in San Francisco by Boyd Rice.
 Rice worked on the musical project NON and was a member of the American Front and the Church of Satan.
 Nikolas Schreck, who claimed he was the co-founder, was also a member.
 The organization was based in San Francisco.
 Chris Mathews said that Holocaust denier Keith Stimely was actually the cofounder.

 Schreck was an associate and advocate of the cult leader Charles Manson, and head of the band Radio Werewolf.
 Another member was Adam Parfrey, the cofounder of Exit magazine and later Amok Press.
 In 1989, he founded the publisher Feral House.
 Musician and journalist Michael J. Moynihan was also later involved, having joined the group by March 1989.
-Writer Kevin Coogan stated that Schreck's then-girlfriend, Anton LaVey's daughter Zeena LaVey, was also involved in Abraxas, while Chris Mathews said she worked "in conjunction" with Abraxas.
+Writer Kevin Coogan stated that Schreck's then-girlfriend, Zeena LaVey, the daughter of Church of Satan founder Anton LaVey, was also involved in Abraxas, while Chris Mathews said she worked "in conjunction" with Abraxas.
 Spencer Sunshine did not include her as a member, writing the four members of Abraxas were Rice, Parfrey, Schreck, and Moynihan.